Nuitka/Nuitka/README.txt

    except ValueError: # The ValueError is a slow global name lookup normally.
       pass

-Status: At this stage it only useful for exception names and will need considerably more work, before it can be applied to local variables and their values.

 Builtin Call Prediction
 ~~~~~~~~~~~~~~~~~~~~~~~

-For builtin calls like "type", "len", "range" it is often possible to predict the result
+For builtin calls like ``type``, ``len``, or ``range`` it is often possible to predict the
-at compile time, esp. for constant inputs the resulting value often can be precomputed by
+result at compile time, esp. for constant inputs the resulting value often can be
-Nuitka.
-It can simply determine the result or the raised exception and replace the builtin
+precomputed by Nuitka.
+It can simply determine the result or the raised exception and
-call with it allowing for more constant folding or code path folding.
+replace the builtin call with it allowing for more constant folding or code path folding.

 .. code-block:: python